giubbas/GA-Project-3/README.md

 ## Build process
 ### Back-end

-We decided to do the back-end togheter and then split the roles in the front-end part.
+We decided to do the back-end together and then split the roles in the front-end part.
 So once the set up and the database were ready, we started doing the models, the router and the controllers.

 <div>